-Macro-issue Projects/Indicators 2023 Actions/Results Cumulative value since 2022 2025 Plan Objectives 2022-2025 cumulative value Commitment to culture Cultural activities Monetary contribution of over 42 million euro to Art and Culture ~680,000 visitors to the Gallerie d'Italia in 2023.
-11 temporary exhibition projects, 3,670 educational workshops with 83,000 participating students, 520 guided tours for visitors with special needs with 6,620 participants The third edition of the higher education course at the Gallerie d'Italia Academy for young managers of cultural assets (30 students, 8 scholarships) 363 works of art from the collections owned by the Bank on Ioan for 73 temporary exhibitions in national and international venues Organisation of the 20th edition of the "Restituzioni" programme (that will finish in 2025) which involves 115 state-owned works of art to be restored and 50 protection bodies of the Ministry of Culture Ongoing commitment to culture through the promotion of the Group's heritage: improvements to the exhibition spaces of Gallerie d'Italia and opening of two new museums in Turin and Naples Partnership with museums and national and international public/ private institutions Sponsorship of cultural activities and events (e.g. opera, music and cinema) Contribution to the protection of the country's artistic heritage with the Restituzioni restoration programme (20th edition) in collaboration with the Ministry of Culture () As a cost for the Bank
+Commitment to Cultural activities • Monetary contribution of over 42 • Ongo million euro to Art and Culture through 's heritage: improvements ~680,000 visitors to the Gallerie d'Italia in 2023.
+11 temporary exhibition projects, 3,670 educational workshops with 83,000 participating students, 520 guided tours for visitors with special needs with 6,620 participants The third edition of the higher education course at the Gallerie d'Italia Academy for young managers of cultural assets (30 students, 8 scholarships) 363 works of art from the collections owned by the Bank on loan for 73 exhibition spaces of Gallerie and opening of two new ams in Turin and Naples ership with museums and all and international public/ institutions orship of cultural activities wents (e.g. opera, music and a) oution to the protection of the y's artistic heritage with the uzioni restoration programme edition) in collaboration with nistry of Culture